Sharpe Refectory, 144 Thayer Street Box 1936,

 Medical students who are registered and not on campus may apply for a waiver of the activity fee, stating the reason for a waiver by writing to the Medical School.

-All registered graduate students are charged a fee of $20 each term for the support of the activities of the Graduate Student Council.
+All registered graduate students are charged an Activity Fee each term for the support of the activities of the Graduate Student Council.
 Students registered in absentia as traveling scholars are not required to pay this fee.

 Box K, (401) 863-2500